Our School App Stay connected on the go...

 The Royal African Company had received its charter in 1673, giving it the monopoly of shipping slaves from the west coast of Africa to the Americas and the Caribbean.
 In 1698, the monopoly ended and the trade was opened up to all British ports including Bristol and Liverpool.
 In the following century it is estimated that half a million enslaved Africans were transported in Bristol ships.
 The trade was finally abolished in 1807.

-The long-lasting and continuing success of Colston’s charitable foundations and of the societies formed in his memory, together with the numerous streets, buildings, statues and windows that commemorate him, has led many of us to shift onto his shoulders the burden of our concern for Bristol’s historic involvement in the slave trade.
+The long-lasting and continuing success of Colston’s charitable foundations and of the societies formed in his memory, together with the numerous streets, buildings, statues and windows that commemorate him are reminders of Bristol’s historic involvement in the slave trade.

 It has been suggested that Colston’s Girls’ School should change its name in order to remove the association with Edward Colston.
 We have considered this suggestion and we have listened carefully to views on both sides.

 After much discussion, it has been agreed that it would not be appropriate to rename the school.